rkeeves/selenide-dirty-tricks/light/CommandLookup.md

-# How do you invoke the right command if it is not statically typed?
+# How does it find the right command?

 Calling `$().setValue("a")` ends up callings the `Commands` singleton.